 Our yearly New Mexico Christmas road trip started out the way it usually does…among a flurry of texts, emails and phone calls from friends asking if we had heard about the Winter Storm Warning.
-This year, along with the usual reports of a storm blowing through, came urgent warnings that portions of the I-40 to Albuquerque were closed.
+This year, along with the usual reports of a storm blowing through right as we were traveling, came urgent warnings that portions of the I-40 to Albuquerque were closed.
 Of course, as always, right along our planned route.

 My immediate thought was that everyone must be mistaken; I had checked the weather report a full 10 days in advance for this very reason, and it had been nothing but sunny skies.
-Where this freak storm came from, I don’t know but it seems scientifically impossible that a winter storm would blow in every year exactly the day we plan to do most of our driving.
+Where this freak storm came from, I don’t know.
+But it seems scientifically impossible that a winter storm would blow in every year exactly the day we plan to do most of our driving.
 I had a sick feeling in my stomach; after living in Phoenix for 17 years my confidence in my winter driving skills was right up there with my confidence in successfully landing a 747.
-My husband was optomistic however, and convinced me to proceed as if the weather were not a concern.
+My husband was optimistic however and convinced me that we should proceed as if the weather were not a concern.

 Not a cloud in the sky as we departed the Phoenix area, and aside from some snow around Flagstaff it was clear sailing down I-40 all the way to the Arizona border.
 We stopped at one of the souvenir shops that dot the I-40 between Flagstaff and Gallup, all remnants of the old Route 66 days (and now mostly ignored by the more pressed-for-time interstate travelers).
-Many of them have almost embarrassingly-outdated themes.
+Needless to say, many of them have almost embarrassingly outdated themes.

 Inside the Meteor City Trading Post were the usual kitschy offerings one expects to find in touristy establishments in this area; Arizona license plate keychains featuring your name, miniature Kachina dolls, geodes and other polished rocks…alongside some very nice genuine Native American handiwork.
-But you have to know what’s what.
+But sometimes it’s difficult to tell what’s what.

 Fingering a beautiful wool blanket, I hesitantly asked the proprietress, “How much?”